Airbnb Account Hacked? Here’s What To Do

 If you can still log into your current account, the very first thing that you want to do is to change your username and password.

-If you can, you should also change the email that you have shared for communication from Airbnb.
+If you can, you should also change the email that you have shared for communication from Airbnb customer care.
 The reason for changing even your corresponding email address is that the email address linked to your account might be vulnerable too.

 Once you’ve contacted Airbnb, they will give you the option to log an official complaint about the hacked accounts and upload screenshots of the hacker’s activity.

 It is also key that you keep in mind that payments made via their platform are not completed instantly.
-So, just because it does not look as if the hacker withdrew money from your account does not mean that he/she did not try.
-It could be that there is a pending transaction and if you inform Airbnb immediately they can potentially reverse this transaction.
+So, just because it does not look as if the hacker withdrew money from your account does not mean that they did not try.
+It could be that there is a pending transaction and if you inform Airbnb immediately, they can potentially reverse this transaction.

-Some users have also had luck with using Twitter to get Airbnb’s attention.
+Some users have also had luck with using social media platforms like X to get Airbnb’s attention.

 Keep an accurate record of all evidence